Articles of organization:

 Section 4.
 Church Year/Fiscal Year

 The church year and fiscal year begins January 1 and ends December 31.
 Terms of service coincide with these dates.
+Youth Commission is an exception to this calendar; Youth Commission terms run August-July to coincide with the school year.

 Section 5.
 Removal of Church Leaders